 When nature collides with modern life the results can be tragic.
-A little Bobcat kitten named Autumn experienced this firsthand when her mother and brother were killed on a busy Minnesota highway.
+A little Bobcat kitten named Autumn experienced this firsthand when his mother and brother were killed on a busy Minnesota highway.

 The only thing missing was a family.